From Subdirect Sums to Virtuality: The case of two direct factors

-As for the converse assertion, we can easily prove that the given isomorphism $\sigma $ defines a unique subgroup \ $U\leq A\times B$ ; then $ U $, according to the previous, determines a unique such isomorphism, which hence must be $\sigma $. \ \
+As for the converse assertion, we can easily prove that the given isomorphism $\sigma $ defines a unique subgroup \ $U\leq A\times B$ - first as a subset, while the group structure follows from that of the direct product, where it is embedded; then $U$, according to the previous, determines a unique such isomorphism, which hence must be $\sigma $. \ \

-Concerning the interpretation as fiber products, that is quite clear - see, f.ex., \cite{DHP}. \end{proof}
+Concerning the interpretation as fiber products, that is quite clear - see for example \cite{DHP}. \end{proof}